HyperionGray/trio-jsonrpc/README.md

 trio.run(main)
 ```

-This example defines a `RequestContext` class which is used to share state between
-requests on the same connection.
-Next, a `Dispatch` object is created, which is used to
-map JSON-RPC methods to Python functions.
-The `@dispatch.handler` decorator
-automatically registers a Python function as a JSON-RPC method of the same name.
-Each
-of these handlers takes a `context` object as well as the parameters included in the
-JSON-RPC request.
-The use of the dispatch and/or context systems are entirely optional.
+The final section has a lot going on.
+First of all, we set up a base connection context.
+This base object is used as a blueprint: for each new connection, the context is copied
+and then set as the context for that connection.
+As long as that connection stays alive,
+all handlers will share that same context object.

+At the end of `main()`, the server is started by calling
-In `main()`, we set up a new WebSocket server.
-For each new connection, we complete the
+`trio_websocket.serve_websocket()`.
+For each new connection, the
-WebSocket handshake and then wrap the connection in a `JsonRpcConnection`.
-Finally, we
+`connection_handler(...)` is called.
+This function finishes the WebSocket handshake and
+then wraps the WebSocket connection into a JSON-RPC connection.
+Then it iterates over
-iterate over the incoming JSON-RPC requsts and dispatch each one inside a new task.
+the incoming requests and uses the dispatcher to handle each one.

+Since each JSON-RPC request is dispatched in a new task, it isn't possible to directly
+`await` the result of each task.
+Instead, we create a Trio channel and pass it into the
+dispatcher.
+When the handler finishes, its result will be written to this channel.
+We
+use a background task called `responder(...)` to read from this channel and actually
+send the response to the client.